Initial Diagnostic Evaluation: Autism Diagnostic Support

 Not every child will need every tool.
 Our psychologists choose the ones that best fit your child’s age, history, and needs.
 These tools help support the diagnostic process and guide treatment recommendations.

-Our psychologists use tools that are appropriate to your child's age.
 This includes directly administered tools such as the Autism Diagnostic Interview-Revised, Autism Diagnostic Observation Schedule, Childhood Autism Rating Scale, and the Tele-ASD-Peds.
 Related parent questionnaires are also used.

 Where are IDEs performed?

-At-home via telehealth
+At-home via telehealth or in-person

 Families can choose to complete the IDE virtually, allowing the child to be observed in a familiar and comfortable environment.
 This provides the opportunity for a natural observation of behaviors and interactions between the child and caregiver.
 The psychologist will coach the caregiver through simple activities while they watch for key behaviors.
-In-center

 Does insurance cover an IDE?

 We bill insurance for IDEs and check insurance coverage prior to scheduling.
 Parents can check if we provide IDEs for their specific insurance plan by calling one of our offices.
-Please contact a local office to learn more about what insurance we work with in your state.
+Please contact a local center to learn more about what insurance we work with in your state.

 Getting started with an Initial Diagnostic Evaluation (IDE)